+Created January 2013 Revised 2024 Reviewed 2020, 2022, 2023
-Policy Title: DPT Classroom and Laboratory Access and Maintenance conducive of providing a safe and clean learning environment for all students and faculty.

-Policy: Dedicated DPT classroom facilities will be utilized in a professional and respectful manner a.m. and 5:00 p.m. weekdays when not being utilized for scheduled classes and is available via swipe access at any other time including weeknights and weekends.
+Policy Title: DPT Classroom and Laboratory Access and Maintenance Policy: Dedicated DPT classroom facilities will be utilized in a professional and respectful manner conducive of providing a safe and clean learning environment for all students and faculty.
+Background: Dedicated DPT classroom and laboratory space is open for student use via swipe access between 7:00 am and 11:00 pm weekdays when not being utilized for scheduled classes.
+Students have access on Saturday and Sundays via swipe access between 7:00 am and 5:00 pm.
 Professional behavior is expected in these settings and includes exhibiting respect for equipment and facilities of the University and all clinical settings.
 This includes utilization of classroom equipment and furnishings in the intended manner and providing proper care and maintenance for them.

-Background: Dedicated DPT classroom and laboratory space is open for student use between 7:30

-1. Immediately clean up any food and beverage spills.

-- 2. Dispose of all trash and recyclable items in appropriate receptacles. - 3.
-Place soiled linens in the linen hamper after use. - 4.
-Access open labs only during designated posted times. - 5.
-Clean/disinfect tables used for patient care demonstrations per SDS specifications after each use. - 6.
-Complete all assigned activities indicated on the weekly classroom/lab maintenance schedule. - 7.
-Turn off all electrical equipment after use. - 8.
-Return all equipment and supplies to designated storage locations after use and prior to leaving the classroom. - 9.
-Refrain from granting guest/visitor access to classroom facilities without prior approval of DPT faculty or Program Director. - 10.
-Ensure that lights are turned off, windows are closed, Audio/Visual equipment is shut down, and classroom door is closed if last person to leave the classroom. - 11.
+Procedures: Students: The responsibility of the student is to: Immediately clean up any food and beverage spills.
+Dispose of all trash and recyclable items in appropriate receptacles.
+Place soiled linens in the linen hamper after use.
+Access open labs only during designated posted times.
+Clean/disinfect tables used for patient care demonstrations per Safety Data Sheet (SDS) specifications after each use.
+Complete all assigned activities indicated on the weekly classroom/lab maintenance schedule.
+Turn off all electrical equipment after use.
+Return all equipment and supplies to designated storage locations after use and prior to leaving the classroom.
+Refrain from granting guest/visitor access to classroom facilities without prior approval of DPT faculty or Program Director.
+Ensure that lights are turned off, windows are closed, Audio/Visual equipment is shut down, and classroom door is closed if last person to leave the classroom.
 Vacate the classroom and laboratory spaces when used outside of normal classroom hours by midnight Monday through Friday.

-The DPT Program Director, faculty and staff will recognize and honor the intentions of this policy and agree to uphold it through the following:

-- 1. Notifying department support staff to replenish supply of first aid products and Incident Report forms as necessary. - 2.
-Verifying that all electrical equipment has been turned off and all equipment and supplies have been returned to the designated storage locations. - 3.
-Verifying that the classroom is left in a neat and orderly condition, with no spilled food, trash or beverages left behind. - 4.
+The DPT Program Direc it through the following: tor, faculty and staff will recognize and honor the intentions of this policy and agree to uphold Faculty: Staff: Notifying department support staff to replenish supply of first aid products and Incident Report forms as necessary.
+Verifying that all electrical equipment has been turned off and all equipment and supplies have been returned to the designated storage locations.
+Verifying that the classroom is left in a neat and orderly condition, with no spilled food, trash or beverages left behind.
 Ensuring that lights are turned off, windows are closed, Audio/Visual equipment is shut down, and door is closed when classroom is vacated.
+Sidii.
+1. Replenishing classroom first aid and cleaning/disinfecting supplies and Incident

-- 1. Replenishing classroom first aid and cleaning/disinfecting supplies and Incident Forms as requested by program faculty. - 2.
-Ordering first aid and cleaning/disinfecting supplies as necessary to maintain sufficient quantities.
+- Replenishing classroom first aid and cleaning/disinfecting supplies and Incider Forms as requested by program faculty.
+Ordering first aid and cleaning/disinfecting supplies as necessary to maintain sufficient quantities. ng/disintecting supplies and incident